German Demonstrative Pronouns

 Now, we come to the last one of the most common German demonstrative pronouns.

 Finally, we have reached the last German pronoun I want to show you.
 By now, you should already be an expert in forming these pronouns.
 So, let’s keep it short.
 Of course, “derjenige” is the masculine and singular form in nominative case.
 So, the feminine form is “diejenige” and the neutral form is “dasjenige”.
 Now, we illustrate its use in some examples.

 - “Wer gewinnt das Wettessen?
 Derjenige, der am schnellsten ist.” – Who wins the eating contest?
 The one who is the fastest.

 - “Ich habe denjenigen umarmt, den ich am liebsten hatte.” – I have hugged the one I liked most.

 Well, I think we can stop at this point.
-Hopefully, you could understand the basic forming of German demonstrative pronouns.
+Hopefully, you could understand the basic formation of German demonstrative pronouns.
 Of course, the forms might seem strange to you.
-But as their principle is quite similar to the demonstrative pronouns in English, you should understand it without too much problems.
+But as their principle is quite similar to the demonstrative pronouns in English, you should understand without too many problems.
 Please, keep in mind the tables used in this article.
-Actually, that’s the only way you will master this topic and German language in general: A lot of studying and remembering the exceptions.
-For more interesting topic about German culture and grammar just have a further look at language.easy.org!
-By the way, this article on wikipedia could give you a good overview about the different types of German pronouns.
+Actually, that’s the only way you will master this topic and the German language, in general: A lot of studying and remembering the exceptions.
+For more interesting topics about the German culture and grammar just have a further look at language.easy.org!
+By the way, this article on Wikipedia could give you a good overview of the different types of German pronouns.

 Finally, we have reached the last part of this article where you can prove the German skills you have just learned.
 In the following you will see some phrases that you should complete with the correct terms.
 Once you have filled all the gaps, just click on the “correct” button and you can see your errors and the correct results.
 Good luck and… auf Wiedersehen!